-Net foreign income is so much of your assessable income as is foreign income of that class, less the following deductions:
+Net foreign income is the amount of your assessable foreign income of each class, less the following deductions:

-- expenses directly related to that class of foreign income other than relevant debt deductions - any domestic loss carried forward from a previous year that you have elected to use against your foreign income - other deductions relating to that class of foreign income other than relevant debt deductions.
+- expenses directly related to that class of foreign income other than relevant debt deductions (see What is a relevant debt deduction? on this page) - any domestic loss carried forward from a previous year that you have elected to use against your foreign income - other deductions appropriately related to that class of foreign income other than relevant debt deductions.